baudisgroup/icdo2ncit/README.md

-# Generate NCIT code based ICDO <-> NCIT mapping
+# Assignment of NCIT "neoplasm core" codes in arrayMap/Progenetix MongoDB collections, based ICDO (morphology + topography) <-> NCIT mapping

 This script needs a mapping file as an input, the file should be provided with either as an URL(google doc) or a local file.

-* For google doc, please use the following to convert to CSV format :
+* The script has a built-in defaut URL of the mapping file, but users can specify an alternative source.

-`https://<i></i>edocs.google.com/spreadsheets/d/[your file id]/export?format=csv`
+* When using a Google spreadsheet, please use the following address style to download the document and convert this to a CSV input file:

-* For locoal file, please also privde in CSV format.
+`https://docs.google.com/spreadsheets/d/[your file id]/export?format=csv`

-* The script has a built-in defaut URL of the mapping file, user can specifiy a file source with arguments.
+* For direct use of a local file, please provide this in CSV format.

 * The script also generates a log file, the defualt name is log.txt